JaneliaSciComp/neuronbridge-precompute-scripts/README.md

 Setup:
 - determine the data version of the release
-    + this is not strictly necessary until step 7, but it makes sense to use it in directory names etc., so better to do it now
     + if there are any changes to the json output that will break the current website, increment the major version
     + otherwise, increment the minor version or patch level as appropriate
 - create your working directory and clone two repos into it